Raise your hand if you just can’t wait until baby cold and flu season?

 Pro-Tip: It is very important that you are gentle with your baby while using any nasal aspirators.
 Do not insert the tip too far into your baby’s nose.
 Also, don’t use nasal aspirators too often as this can irritate the lining of her nose.
 I shoot for a maximum of 2-3 times per day.

-4 – Let your baby touch her nose aspirator.
+4. Let your baby touch her nose aspirator.

 Instead, she can look at it for a minute before you start.
 Or touch and play with it during the middle or end of cleaning out her nose.

-Any time my baby starts to look anxious during this process, I let him hold his nose sucker for a second.
+And any time my baby starts to look anxious during this process, I let him hold his nose sucker again for a second.

-5 – Hug and praise your baby.
+5. Hug and praise your baby.

 Woohoo!!
 You did it!
 And you finally cleaned your baby’s nose without crying or needing to hold down his arms!!

-This positive reinforcement rewards him for doing a great job.
-And it guarantees that the ending of this process is as fun and comforting for him as all of the other steps.
+This positive reinforcement rewards your baby for doing a great job.
+And it guarantees that the ending of this process is as fun and comforting for her as all of the other steps.

 Bonus Tip: Recruit Help

-We’ve found that this is the perfect way to keep our baby distracted and make cleaning boogers our of our baby’s nose even more relaxing and fun for him.
+We’ve found that this is the perfect way to keep our baby distracted and make cleaning boogers our of our baby’s nose much more relaxing and fun for him.

 Although this process takes a little longer than just using the nose sucker and quickly cleaning out your baby’s nose, it is much more enjoyable and less stressful.

 This means that you no longer need to force down your baby’s arms or try to hold your baby’s head still.
-You don’t have to dread the piercing cries while cleaning your baby’s nose.
+And you don’t have to dread the piercing cries while cleaning your baby’s nose.

 Does your baby hate to have her nose cleaned?
 What tips help make this easier for your family?